| Last updated on November 13th, 2023

 - Late Payment Penalty Fee: Up to $39

-- Primarily shop at Walmart for your groceries or household items
+- You primarily shop at Walmart for your groceries or household items

-- Shop frequently, but not enough to warrant a wholesale club membership
+- You shop frequently, but not enough to warrant a wholesale club membership

-- Prefer a Walmart credit card to a store card or a Walmart MoneyCard debit card
+- You prefer a Walmart credit card to a store card or a Walmart MoneyCard debit card

-- Want a card with no annual fee
+- You want a card with no annual fee

 The Capital One® Walmart Rewards™ Card gives Walmart shoppers competitive buying power within the Walmart brand as well as impressive flexibility in points redemption.
-Every purchase will earn between 1-5% in points that can be redeemed at checkout, as a statement credit, for gift cards, or for travel.
-Having no annual fee, the Walmart Credit Card makes for a compelling retail card for anyone who shops at Walmart on an even occasional basis and fills a gap that popular rewards categories have excluded.
+Having no annual fee, the Walmart Mastercard makes for a compelling retail card for anyone who shops at Walmart on an even occasional basis and fills a gap that popular rewards categories have excluded.

 How to Earn Rewards

-Surprisingly, the Capital One® Walmart Rewards Mastercard does not offer a signup bonus – but it’s far from a deal-breaker.
+While Walmart Pay might be limited, that’s not to say the Capital One Walmart Rewards Card lacks value – far from it.
 Since the many rewards cards exclude Walmart from their bonus categories, the card still stands to offer significant rewards to Walmart shoppers.

 - 2% back in Walmart stores & Walmart and Murphy USA fuel stations